instead-hub/instead/doc/stead3-en.md

 - :take(w) -- take the object;
 - :walk/walkin/walkout -- transitions;
 - :go(w) - team go (checking the availability of transitions);

+## List of attributes and handlers

+Each object has a set of attributes and handlers associated with it.
+Most often attributes and handlers can be specified as text strings or functions.
+But some attributes are set in a special way.
+For example, the list of embedded objects is set as a 'obj' list {}, and 'noinv' is a boolean value.

+The main difference between an attribute and a handler is that the handler is a reaction on a game event.
+But attributes are used by the engine while generating a description of the scene and inventory.

+If the handler or attribute is set as a function, the first parameter (s) is always the object itself.
+Function-attributes MUST NOT change state of the game world.
+This can be done in handlers only.

+A list of attributes and handlers is provided below for reference purposes.

+### Objects and rooms (obj, room)

+- ini - handler, called for an object / room during construction game world, can only be a function;
+- dsc - attribute, called to output the description;
+- disp - attribute, information about an item in the inventory or a room in way list;
+- title - attribute of the room, the name of the room displayed when found inside this room;
+- decor - attribute of the room, called to display a description of the static decorations in scene;
+- nolife - room attribute, do not call live object handlers;
+- noinv - room attribute, do not show inventory;
+- obj - attribute, list of nested objects;
+- way - attribute of room, list of rooms to walk;
+- life - handler, called for "live" (background) objects;
+- act - object handler, called when acting on a scene object;
+- tak - handler for taking an object from the scene (if act is not specified);
+- inv - object handler, called when acting on an inventory object;
+- use(s, on what) - object handler, called when using inventory item on another item;
+- used (s, that) - object handler, called before use when using this item (passive form);
+- onenter(s, from where) - room handler, called when entering the the room, can cancel when returning false;
+- enter(s, where) - room handler, is called after a successful entering the room;
+- onexit(s, where) - room handler, called when leaving
+  room, can cancel when returning false;
+- exit(s, where) - room handler, is called after a successful exit from the room.

+### Game world (game)

+- use (s, what, on what) - handler, default action for the use of the object;
+- act(s, that) - handler, default action while object click;
+- inv(s, that) - handler, default action on inventory click;
+- on{use, act, tak, inv, walk} - handler, response before call appropriate handlers, can cancel the chain;
+- after{use, act, tak, inv, walk} - handler, reaction after plaayer action.

 ## Epilogue